 No more than 42 credit hours may be taken at the first-year level.

+This course is graded on a pass/fail basis.

-Electives and breadth requirements All students must complete 30 elective credit hours.
-Students not accepted to take MATH 4410U and MATH 4420U must take an additional two senior science electives for a total of 36 elective credit hours.
-At least 12 elective credit hours must be in science courses offered by the Faculty of Science.
+Electives and breadth requirements

+All students must complete 42 elective credit hours including the four Applied and Industrial Mathematics electives.
+Students not accepted to take MATH 4410U and MATH 4420U must take an additional two senior science electives for a total of 48 elective credit hours.
+A senior science elective is defined as any 3000- or 4000-level science course not specified in the program map, excluding SCIE and ENVS courses.
+At least 24 elective credit hours must be in science courses offered by the Faculty of Science including the Applied and Industrial Mathematics Electives.
 The additional two senior science electives, if taken in place of MATH 4410U and MATH 4420U, cannot be used to meet this requirement.
+In order to satisfy breadth requirements, no more than 9 additional elective credit hours may be in mathematics (MATH) courses outside the 12 credit hours in Applied and Industrial Mathematics electives; at least 12 elective credit hours must be in courses outside the Faculty of Science.

+Applied and Industrial Mathematics electives:

+MATH 3030U Introduction to Probability Theory

+MATH 3040U Optimization

+MATH 3070U Algebraic Structures

+MATH 4030U Applied Functional Analysis

+MATH 4041U Topics in Applied Mathematics I

+MATH 4042U Topics in Applied Mathematics II

-In order to satisfy breadth requirements, no more than 9 elective credit hours may be in mathematics (MATH) courses; at least 12 elective credit hours must be in courses outside the Faculty of Science. ^{}This course is graded on a pass/fail basis.
-Thesis project or senior science elective courses Students in clear academic standing who have completed 90 credit hours of their MATH program and five third-year required courses may optionally apply to take a two-course sequence consisting of MATH 4410U and MATH 4420U (Thesis Project in Mathematics I and II).
+Thesis project or senior science elective courses

+Students in clear academic standing who have completed 90 credit hours of their MATH program and five third-year required courses may optionally apply to take a two-course sequence consisting of MATH 4410U and MATH 4420U (Thesis Project in Mathematics I and II).
 Students not accepted to take the thesis courses must complete two additional senior science electives instead.
 A senior science elective is defined as any 3000- or 4000-level science course not specified in the program map, excluding SCIE and ENVS courses.
 A student meeting the above requirements who does not take MATH 4410U and MATH 4420U may optionally apply to take MATH 4430U (Directed Studies in Mathematics) as one of the required senior science electives.
-Opportunities for the Thesis Project and Directed Studies options are limited; for either of these options, students must apply through Science Advising by April 30 following completion of the first three years of the program.
-Recommended senior science electives that students in the Applied and Industrial Mathematics program may choose to take include: CSCI 3010U Simulation and Modelling CSCI 3070U Analysis and Design of Algorithms CSCI 3090U Scientific Visualization and Computer Graphics PHY 3020U Quantum Mechanics I PHY 3050U Waves and Optics PHY 3060U Fluid Mechanics STAT 3010U Biostatistics 14.5 Program information - Bachelor of Science (Honours) in Biological Science - Regular program and Co-operative Education program 14.5.1 General information As students proceed through the Biological Science program, they will obtain a background in cell biology, genetics and molecular biology, physiology, biochemistry and developmental biology.
+Opportunities for the Thesis Project and Directed Studies options are limited; for either of these options, students must apply through Science Advising by March 30 following completion of the first three years of the program.

+Recommended senior science electives that students in the Applied and Industrial Mathematics program may choose to take include:

+CSCI 3010U Simulation and Modelling

+CSCI 3070U Analysis and Design of Algorithms

+CSCI 3090U Scientific Visualization and Computer Graphics

+PHY 3020U Quantum Mechanics I

+PHY 3050U Waves and Optics

+PHY 3060U Fluid Mechanics

+STAT 3010U Biostatistics

+14.5 Program information - Bachelor of Science (Honours) in Biological Science - Regular program and Co-operative Education program

+14.5.1 General information

+As students proceed through the Biological Science program, they will obtain a background in cell biology, genetics and molecular biology, physiology, biochemistry and developmental biology.
 Senior level courses such as Bioethics, Neuroscience, Functional Genomics and Proteomics, along with access to modern laboratories, computational tools, sophisticated equipment and state-of-the-art facilities will enable advanced research work and skills training in industry best practice and in research.

 The Biological Science program offers specializations in Life Sciences, Environmental Toxicology, and Pharmaceutical Biotechnology, as well as an unspecialized Biology degree (Complementary Studies).

-14.5.2 Admission requirements See Section 14.2.
+14.5.2 Admission requirements

+See Section 14.2.